GameLabGraz/Utilities/Assets/Plugins/VRInteraction/UpdateSteamVRReadme.txt

 ---------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------

-1. Files you show not overwrite/delete:
+1. Files you should not overwrite/delete:
 ---------------------------------------------------------------------------------------------------
 - SteamVR\Input\ExampleJSON\bindings_oculus_touch.json